tedneward/Azgaarnoth/GameNotes.md

 ### Dragonbound (from *The Book of Dragons*)
-Dragonbound are always either members of the [Draconic Order]() or the [CultOfTheWyrm](); given that actual dragons (as opposed to their agents or the Order) are exceedingly rare in the world, a dragonbound will be an immediate target for both groups as soon as even the slightest whisper of their existence leaks forth--campaigns involving a dragonbound should expect to be fast, furious, and epic.
+Dragonbound are always either members of the [Draconic Order](/Organizations/DraconicOrder/DraconicOrder.md) or the [CultOfTheWyrm](/Organizations/CultOfTheWyrm.md); given that actual dragons (as opposed to their agents or the Order) are exceedingly rare in the world, a dragonbound will be an immediate target for both groups as soon as even the slightest whisper of their existence leaks forth--campaigns involving a dragonbound should expect to be fast, furious, and epic.

 ### Druid
 Druids follow the path of [Druidism](/Religions/Druidism.md) and carve their own path.

+[Additional Circles](/Supplements/UA_Druid.pdf) (the Circle of Dreams, Circle of the Shepherd, and Circle of Twilight) are available to Azgaarnothian druids.

 Druids following the Circle of Dragons (from *The Book of Dragons*) will almost inevitably come under the eye of the [Draconic Order](/Organizations/DraconicOrder/DraconicOrder.md), most likely one of the [Copper](/Organizations/DraconicOrder/Copper.md), for security.